hemantksingh/messup-learn/Data Science and ML/Introduction.md

 ## Machine learning and data science

 Data science and machine learning [share a lot of common ground](https://www.analyticsvidhya.com/blog/2019/10/mathematics-behind-machine-learning/) but there are subtle differences in their focus on mathematics.
 In data science our primary goal is to explore and analyse the data, generate hypotheses and test them.
-On the other hand, Machine learning focuses more on the concepts of [Linear Algebra](https://www.analyticsvidhya.com/blog/2017/05/comprehensive-guide-to-linear-algebra/?utm_source=blog&utm_medium=mathematics-behind-machine-learning) as it serves as the main stage for all the complex processes to take place.
+On the other hand, machine learning focuses more on the concepts of [Linear algebra](https://www.analyticsvidhya.com/blog/2017/05/comprehensive-guide-to-linear-algebra/?utm_source=blog&utm_medium=mathematics-behind-machine-learning) as it serves as the main stage for all the complex processes to take place.
 Multivariate calculus, or partial differentiation to be more precise - the driving force behind most machine learning algorithms is used for the mathematical optimisation of a given function (mostly convex).

 Mathematical optimization - maximizing or minimizing a real function by systematically choosing input values from within an allowed set and computing the value of the function.